moleculerjs/sidecar/examples/full/README.md

 - **Go**: Fiber v2.3.0
 - **Rust**: Actix v3

->I'm not familiar with these languages & frameworks, I've just tried to copy-paste the examples from the internet :) If you have knowledge about them and you can improve them, please send a PR.
+>I'm not familiar with these languages & frameworks, I've just copy-pasted the examples from the Internet :) If you have knowledge and you can improve them, please send a PR.

 ## Start